 Rough Island is owned by the National Trust

-for Scotland, run as a bird sanctuary.
+for Scotland, run as a Bird Sanctuary.

 Visitors are advised to avoid visiting the

-island during the months of May and June to
+Island during the months of May and June to

-avoid disturbing nesting birds such as
+avoid disturbing Nesting Birds such as

 the west side car park in Rockcliffe.

-The hotel was closed in late 2016, there
+The Hotel was closed in late 2016, there

 seems to be little information if it will

-re-open as a hotel of as a holiday home.
+re-open as a Hotel of as a Holiday Home.